 Zoning is a powerful tool used by local governments to regulate land use.
 Zoning not only controls the types of uses - residential, commercial, industrial, institutional - but it also controls building height, massing, placement and density.
 Zoning should regulate these attributes in a manner that helps the city realize its preferred future land use(s) within its master plan (Richmond 300).
 The zoning ordinance also includes overlay districts, like City Old and Historic and Plan of Development districts that contain additional requirements above the underlying zoning.

 The existing zoning is shown in Figure 10.
 The M-1 and M-2 Industrial zones, which encompass over 60% of the acreage in Shockoe is largely incompatible with the existing and proposed future land use.
-New zoning districts will need to be created because current zoning districts are not able to fully balance the desired future land use and the historic scale and character in Shockoe.
+New zoning districts will need to be created because current districts are not able to fully balance the recommended density and intensity of future land use in Richmond 300 with the existing historic scale and character.
 Table 3 illustrates the acreage and percentage of land in the Study Area covered by the each of the existing zoning districts.